Scouting and Guiding in mainland China

-Scouting and Guiding in mainland China was reported as banned (or ceased) with the establishment of the People's Republic of China (PRC) by the Communist Party since 1949.
-Instead, the Young Pioneers of China and the Communist Youth League, led by the Communist Party, have become the dominant youth organization in mainland China for younger and older youth, respectively.
+Scouting and Guiding were reported as banned (or ceased) in mainland China with the establishment of the People's Republic of China (PRC) by the Chinese Communist Party (CCP) since 1949.
+Instead, the Young Pioneers of China and the Communist Youth League, led by the CCP, have become the dominant youth organizations in mainland China for younger and older youth, respectively.
 However, China now has multiple and originally separate Scouting activities within its borders.
-In 2004, the Scout Club of Hainan, borrowing heavily from Scouting in terms of emblems, uniforms and activities, was founded in Hainan Province; it is, however, not affiliated with worldwide Scouting.
+In 2004, the Scout Club of Hainan, borrowing heavily from Scouting in terms of emblems, uniforms and activities, was founded in Hainan province; it is, however, not affiliated with worldwide Scouting.
 An attempt to organize a nationwide Scouting organization in Wuhan was ended by the government in 2004.
-The Scout Association of the People's Republic of China, founded in 2008 serves Venture Scouts (15 years old to 20) in both genders as well as Rover Scouts (18 years old to 25).
-The Rover Explorer Service Association operate groups in China.
+The Scout Association of the People's Republic of China, founded in 2008, serves Venture Scouts (15 years old to 20) in both genders as well as Rover Scouts (18 years old to 25).
+The Rover Explorer Service Association operates groups in China.